 Encaustic art is about using molten wax as a creative medium.
 Electricity means that temperature controlled tools enable far easier working of the wax paint medium than that which our ancestors had to master.
 The genre of encaustic arts can span all ability levels, from complete beginner, through the crafts & hobby arts & on into the finest of fine arts.
 Generally the encaustic art product line uses heated tools to melt & apply the wax block colours onto card or other surfaces.
 Thin application means a rigid support is generally not necessary & fusing occurs during the application process.

 encaustic.com has a number of areas & facilities to help you understand the encaustic medium in its many forms.
 There are videos, step by step methods for simpler work & a shop for the encaustic art range of products.
 The waxes in the encaustic art range are formulated with waxes and pigments only & do not contain resins of any type – resin wax formulations often contain 85% beeswax + 15% damar.
 Resin wax is often applied as hot wax (molten) with cold tools (usually brushes) onto a rigid surface.
-It then needs to be fused with a heat source to meld the layers of applied wax together properly.
+It needs fusing with a heat source to meld the layers of applied wax together properly.

 There are all sorts of creative possibilities offered by the use of heat, an invisible force, to alter the structure of a solid (wax) into one of a liquid (melting).
 Nothing is lost, only temporarily relaxed into a workable state.
 Once the heat is removed from the environment of that encaustic wax the solid state returns and will hold form fairly indefinitely, unless of course further heat is introduced.
 There are 2 main approaches.